Design & Installation

-By measuring the room, working out the square footage and taking note of the shape, we can calculate the number of lights needed, amount of bulbs and power of bulbs.
+By measuring the room, working out the square footage and taking note of the shape, we can calculate the number of lights needed, amount of bulbs and the power of bulbs.

 Use Of Space

 Different rooms have different lighting needs.
-Hallways are walked through and usually have good natural light so need less powerful bulbs.
+Hallways are walked through and usually have good natural light, so they need less powerful bulbs.
 More time is spent in living rooms, so more light is necessary but not as much as required in the kitchen where cooking takes place.
 Bathrooms require more light than all other rooms.
 The use of the space tells us what bulbs are needed, the colours and wattages.

 Time Of Room Occupation

-Windows let light in the levels depend on the time of day and the direction the window faces.
+Windows let light in the levels depending on the time of day and the direction the window faces.
 Natural light is made to work with the lighting system.
 Windows are never enhanced by lighting.

 Fireplaces, alcoves, arches and feature walls are natural features that’ll benefit from lighting enhancement.
 Correct lighting positioning makes your features stand out, impressing your guests and making your room more pleasant to be in.

-Unless you have underfloor heating throughout your home radiators will be present, also maybe some cupboard doors.
-These necessary features make our day to day living more comfortable, but we don’t want them to stand out, so there are not purposely highlighted.
+Unless you have underfloor heating throughout your home, radiators will be present, also maybe some cupboard doors.
+These necessary features make our day-to-day living more comfortable, but we don’t want them to stand out, so there are not purposely highlighted.

 Lighting can be positioned to work with your furniture.
-Chandeliers over seating area with a coffee table or backlights hidden behind armchairs are a couple of examples.
+Chandeliers over the seating area with a coffee table or backlights hidden behind armchairs are a couple of examples.

 Light switches are placed in the most convenient areas.
 Correct positioning ensures you don’t have to walk through a dark room to switch a light on.